-That day Hitesh was actually sounding very emotional, after all he’s never lived away from parents since childhood.
-But now when his employer company was sending him to US for a project, he was worried on who will take care of his parents back home.
+That day Hitesh was actually sounding very emotional, after all, he’s never lived away from his parents since childhood.
+But now when his employer company was sending him to the US for a project, he was worried about who will take care of his now old age parents back home.

-Being responsible children everyone wants to support the parents.
-After all we exist because of them only.
-They have sacrificed their time, desires, hobbies etc. to give us a secure future, so now is our time to pay back.
+Being a responsible child, you want to support the parents.
+After all, they are the reason for your existence.
+They have sacrificed their time, desires, hobbies, etc. to give you a secure future, so now is your time to pay back.

-Here are some of my thoughts which i shared with Hitesh on this.
-Though his main requirement was to generate retirement income for parents, but being a financial planner, I could not stop myself to add on some financial planning touch into it.
+Here are some of my thoughts which I shared with Hitesh on this.
+Though his main requirement was to generate retirement income for parents, but being a financial planner, I could not stop myself to add on some financial and life planning touch into it.

 2) Where the parents are financially independent.